skip to content

 The Competition and Consumer (Consumer Data Right) Rules 2020 (Cth) govern the regime.
 There are also technical standards to ensure that the information and data are in the correct format and transferred securely.

 The Minister must designate an industry before that industry can use the system.
+Consumer Data Right has been rolled out in the banking and energy sectors, with non-bank lending the next proposed industry.

 The industry sector determines the type of information that a consumer shares between businesses.